iAnonymous3000/awesome-monero-guide/README.md

 ## 6. Security and Privacy Tips
 - **Securing the Wallet:** Reference the [User Guides](https://www.getmonero.org/resources/user-guides/) for security best practices from official Monero documentation.
+If using a hardware wallet, follow the manufacturer's instructions for setup and backup.
 - **Enhancing Privacy:** Use VPNs or Tor when conducting transactions to hide your IP address.
 Be mindful of metadata leakage from wallet apps on phones.
 Avoid address reuse and understand the implications of transaction linkability.
 - **Verifying Binaries:** Ensure the software you download is legitimate.
 - **Remaining Anonymous:** Consider the implications of associating your real identity with transactions and balances.